DavidFirefox/LVM2_Cryptsetup_LUKS_for_Recovery_Android_TWRP_OrangeFox_Droidian/README.md

 ## HOWTO-MOD
 Information on how to modify a ROM and recovery for a device to use LVM2.

-## HOWTO-BUILD
-Information on how to build the LVM2 source for use on Android.

 LICENSE
 Licensing information for the components.